gierens/rft/specification/draft-rft.md

   // Zero or more appended frames
 }
 ~~~~
-{: title='Mandatory fields of a Packet Header.' sourcecode-markers="true"}
+{: title='Mandatory fields of a Packet Header.'}

 ## Message Frames

 Multiple different frames exist.
-All frames MUST start with a `U8` defining the frame type.
+All frames MUST start with a `U8` defining the frame type and might be followed by further fields depending on the frame.

 | Frame Type Value | Frame Type                 |
 | 0                | Currently reserved         |